 A special unit to protect or retrieve ancient treasures has been formed by the British Army.

-The 15-strong Cultural Property Protection Unit is made up of reservists from all three services with what the Royal Navy say have "a flair for Indiana Jones-style adventure".
+The 15-strong Cultural Property Protection Unit is made up of reservists from all three services with what the Royal Navy say has "a flair for Indiana Jones-style adventure".

 The unit will be tasked with retrieving works stolen by terrorists, investigations into looting, the protection of ancient objects and reporting on sites of interest to the British military.